CentreForDigitalHumanities/I-analyzer/documentation/Making-a-release.md

 In your local environment, start up elasticsearch and run backend tests with `yarn test-back`.
 Run frontend tests with `yarn test-front`.

 Publish the release branch with `git flow release publish x.x.x`.
+Deploy on the test or acc server.
+Check that everything works as intended.

 ## Publish the release